 • Being aware of other drivers who may be speeding or not paying attention.

 Anyone who has suffered an injury in a Nevada DUI deadly crash may seek financial compensation by filing a personal injury claim against the at-fault driver.
 Families who have lost a loved one because of the actions of an impaired driver may seek compensation for their loss by filing a wrongful death claim in a fatal car crash.

 In cases where a driver does not have insurance, compensation may be available through the uninsured motorist clause of the victim’s auto insurance policy.

 How Shook & Stone Can Help?

 The skilled Las Vegas drunk driving attorneys at Shook & Stone have a long history of protecting the rights of drunk driving victims and holding negligent drivers accountable.
-We fight hard to ensure that injured victims obtain fair and full compensation for all their injuries, damages and losses.
-If you or a loved one has been seriously injured in an accident caused by a drunk driver, please contact our offices at 702-570-0000 for a free and comprehensive consultation.
+We fight hard to ensure that injured victims obtain fair and full compensation for all their minor injuries, damages, and losses.